nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-upgrade_downgrade.md

 To view the **offers** tab, perform a [subscription search](www.example.com), and then select the **offers** tab.

+(GIF OF PROCESS)

 ### Upgrade an subscription

 To upgrade a subscription:

 1. Select the **change offers** button.
 The **upgrades/downgrades** grid will appear.
 2. Select the **upgrades** tab and choose when to perform the upgrade: `Immediately`, `Next Publishing Date`, or `Select a date`.
 If selecting a date, use the calendar icon to pick a date.
 3. Choose an offer from the list.
 The arrow button expands to display more information about the offer.
-(If the upgraded offer requires a delivery address, address fields will appear.
+(If the upgraded offer requires a delivery address or if the billing address is not routable, address fields will appear.
 Fill them in.)
 4. Confirm the disclaimer with the subscriber and check the disclaimer box.
 5. Select the **upgrade offer** button.
 The upgrade is processed in real-time with the circulation system.